donut-party/donut-docs-site/content/docs/system/_index.md

 It won't work because `ds/ref` resides inside a function definition that isn't reachable by `(get-in system [:app :printer ::ds/start])`.

-### Constant instances
+### System data

-If a component is defined using any value other than a map that contains the `:donut.system/start` key, that value is considered to be the component's instance.
+If a component is defined using any value other than a map that contains the `:donut.system/start` key, that value is considered _system data_ which can be referenced using refs.
 This can be useful for configuration.
-Consider this system:
+Consider this
+system:

 ``` clojure
 (ns donut.examples.ring